Skip to main content

 eos gym member on the battle ropes

-• Improves bone density to reduce the risk of fractures
+• Improves bone density, reducing your risk of fractures

-• Builds muscle to make daily tasks easier
+• Builds strength to make daily tasks easier

-• Enhances balance and stability to lower fall risk
+• Enhances balance and stability to help reduce fall risk

 • Increases energy levels and supports mobility